 We work closely with our In-Patient Unit and where needed we’ll refer you to other professionals in the Willen team such as the Physiotherapist, Lymphoedema Nurses, Spiritual team or Therapeutic and Wellbeing teams.
 If your symptoms are not settling with management at home, it may be possible to admit you to the Hospice for a few days so that you can be monitored more closely.

-You or your loved one can be referred to a Willen Hospice service by a GP, Hospital Consultant, District Nurse or Social Services from Milton Keynes and surrounding areas.
+You or your loved one can be referred to a Willen Hospice service by any healthcare professional, including a GP, Hospital Consultant, Specialist Nurse, District Nurse or Social Services from Milton Keynes and surrounding areas.

 If you’re an adult over 18, with a life limiting illness, you may be referred to us for specialist complex symptom control, including pain relief and management of distressing symptoms that are a result of your illness or treatment.
 You can be referred to either our In-Patient Unit or Willen at Home team, if you prefer to receive care in your own surroundings.
 Our calm, compassionate care is centred around your needs and those close to you.